flwave/FastCFI/README.md

 A demo video can be found at: https://youtu.be/PIzojt2opvE

-Please send your comments to flwave@tamu.edu.
+Please send your comments to flang@nju.edu.cn.
 We would highly appreciate your comments.

+UPDATE 04/07/2021: Added the CFG optimization.
+The folders with "_opt_included" are the projects with CFG optimization enabled.

 ## CFG Checker Generator